Probing Lambda-Gravity with Bose-Einstein Condensate

-We propose a frequency interferometric method to measure the fundamental parameters $G$ and $\Lambda$ using a small oscillating mass near the BEC.
-Our results show that the tritter operation enables sensitivities approximately two orders of magnitude higher than previous proposals for measuring Newtonian accelerations \cite{Ratzel2018Dynam}.
-If phonon squeezing of the order of $30.4$ dB\footnote{Decibels (dB) are given by the number of phonons ($N_P$) as $\#$dB$=10\times\log_{10}(N_{p})$.} can be successfully achieved in large BECs, this approach is anticipated to offer a highly sensitive method for testing gravitational potentials and associated accelerations at exceptionally low levels, potentially reaching sensitivities as low as $10^{-18}$ m/s$^2$.
-This exceptional sensitivity, in turn, would allow for the measurement of the gravitational constant $G$ with a relative accuracy of about $10^{-7}$, which is two orders of magnitude better than the current best measurement.
-Additionally, this experiment would establish the first Earth-based upper limit on $\Lambda < 10^{-31}\rm{m}^{-2}$.
-This direction is promising, as BEC spin-squeezing routinely reaches 6-8 dB in the laboratory \cite{SU11BEC1,Xin2023LongL,Oberthaler2015Twist}, with best measurements yielding a factor of 25 dB in the number of squeezed atoms \cite{Esteve2008Squee}.
-Additionally, theoretical studies indicate that the degree squeezing in the number of phonons required to achieve the aforementioned precision might be theoretically attainable \cite{Juschitz2021Twomo,Gross2012SpinS,Tufarelli2012Input}.
+We propose a frequency interferometric method to measure $G$ and $\Lambda$ using a small oscillating mass near the BEC.
+The tritter enhances sensitivity by about 2 orders of magnitude beyond prior Newtonian acceleration measurements \cite{Ratzel2018Dynam}.
+Phonon squeezing of $\sim30.4$ dB could yield gravitational acceleration sensitivities as low as $10^{-18}$ m/s$^2$, enabling measurement of $G$ with relative accuracy $\sim10^{-7}$, 2 orders better than current best values.
+This experiment could also set the first Earth-based upper bound on $\Lambda < 10^{-31}\ \mathrm{m}^{-2}$.
+Given that BEC spin squeezing routinely reaches 6--8 dB in laboratories \cite{SU11BEC1,Xin2023LongL,Oberthaler2015Twist}, this precision appears achievable \cite{Juschitz2021Twomo,Gross2012SpinS,Tufarelli2012Input}.

-The Section~\ref{sec:exp-setup} describes the proposed experimental setup, followed by Section~\ref{sec:QFBEC}, which provides a quantum description of a BEC and discusses the dynamics of phonon excitations under the external gravitational potential.
-Section~\ref{sec:QuantMet} introduces the quantum metrology approach and presents the predicted sensitivity of the BEC to the gravitational potential.
-Section~\ref{sec:results} presents results on the estimated precision of the experiment to test gravity, while Section~\ref{sec:conclusions} draws the conclusions.
+The next section describes the experimental setup.
+The third section introduces the quantum metrology framework and the predicted BEC sensitivity to gravity.
+The fourth section presents the estimated experimental precision.
+The final section concludes.